HanziHero: a WaniKani alternative for Chinese

 Both break down Chinese characters into components

-Both WaniKani and HanziHero break down Chinese characters into their visual components, or groups of strokes, and assigns each of those components names.
+Both WaniKani and HanziHero break down Chinese characters into their visual components, or groups of strokes, and assigns each of those components a name.
 Chinese characters can often be quite visually complex, but they consist of similar looking groups of strokes, which we call components and WaniKani calls radicals.

-By decomposing each character into its components, we make the character much easier to remember.
-More importantly, it allows us to use those various components, and the names of each, in stories that help you remember and recall the overall meaning or pronunciation of a character.
+By decomposing each character into its components, we make the character much easier to parse and therefore remember.
+More importantly, it allows us to use those various components, and the names of each, in mnemonic stories that help you remember and recall the overall meaning or pronunciation of a character.

 Both leverage mnemonics